base2Services/shelvery-aws-backups/README.md

 ### RDS Clusters

 RDS Cluster backups behave same as RDS instance backups, just on RDS Clusters (Aurora).
-Value of `shelvery_rds_backup_mode` has same effect as for RDS instance backups
+Value of `shelvery_rds_backup_mode` has the same effect as for RDS instance backups.

 ## Runtime Configuration

-There are multiple configuration options for shelvery backup engine, configurable on multiple levels.
+There are multiple configuration options for the shelvery backup engine, configurable on multiple levels.
-Level with higher priority number take precedence over the ones with lower priority number.
+Levels with higher priority number take precedence over the ones with lower priority number.
 Lowest priority are defaults that are set in code.
 Look at `shelvery/runtime_config.py` source code file for more information.

 ### Keys

-Available configuration keys are below
+Available configuration keys are listed below:

 - `shelvery_keep_daily_backups` - Number of days to retain daily backups
 - `shelvery_keep_weekly_backups` - Number of weeks to retain weekly backups